hogrix/cv/README.md

 ## Career

-### _January 2022 to Present_ - working as System and Software Developer at Pintsch GmbH, Dinslaken; delegated by **Brunel GmbH, Duisbug**
+### _January 2022 to January 2024_ - working as System and Software Developer at Pintsch GmbH, Dinslaken; delegated by **Brunel GmbH, Duisbug**

-- Requirement-Engineering, SW-Architecture, Design, Systemtesting for Railway-Equipment
+- Unit and module tests as acceptance tests
+	- ARM controller, Keil cross-compiler suite, TESSY Test-suite (to automate the entire unit test cycle including regression tests for embedded software in C/C++ on various target systems).
+- System and requirements engineer for axle counting system
+	- System and function specification (verbally and graphically with UML diagrams)
+	- Requirement-Engineering with DOORS and DOORS NG
+- System and requirements engineer for point-systems
+	- System and function specification (verbally and graphically with UML diagrams)
+	- Requirement-Engineering with DOORS NG
+	- Software-Architecture and development for PLC with STL programming language
+	- Use of OPC UA server/clients for data exchange between PLC and diagnostic systems

 ### _April 2018 to December 2021_ - **LACROIX Electronics GmbH, Willich** - Software Engineer